 The lookout is accessible from the eastern end of Circular Quay by taking the lift above the railway line or by foot from the Sydney Harbour Bridge and the path located near the ‘Northern Gate’ of the Royal Botanic Gardens.
 There’s also a staircase that can be accessed from the eastern side of the Quay.
 Great views of the Sydney Harbour Bridge.

-Thank you for reading my guide on the best viewing points in Sydney.
-What do you think is the best viewing point?
+Thank you for reading my guide on the best lookouts in Sydney.
+What do you think is the best lookout point?
 Let me know in the comments below.

 PLANNING TO GO TO AUSTRALIA?
 THEN CHECK OUT SOME MORE TRAVEL TIPS HERE:

-Thank You Guys For Reading my guide on best viewpoints in Sydney <3
+Thank You Guys For Reading my guide on the best lookouts in sydney<3

 If you enjoyed this post, please SHARE it for me!